ln613/no-redux/README.md

 **Step 2**

 Create a redux store by calling the "createStore" function from "no-redux" with the action data object you defined in step 1.
-The "createStore" function will generate reducers and middlewares that handles http calls and register them with the redux store.
+The "createStore" function will generate reducers and middlewares that handle http calls and register them with the store.

 ```js
 import React from 'react';